EricMontague/Nightlife/README.md

 After spending some time learning server side development, I wanted to try something new and learn more about frontend development.
 I decided to learn React because of its simple yet powerful model for building UI components.
 Also, since React is not a framework that comes with "batteries included" it forced me to implement features such as client side routing and form validation by myself, which was a great learning experience.

 [Nightlife](https://nightlife-5dd44.web.app/) is a simple way for you to discover and manage the places that you plan to visit on a night out with friends.
 Core features include creating lists of places you would like to visit on a particular night and exploring potential places to visit using the Google Maps API.
-User data is stored in Google Firestore and the application is deployed on Google Firebase.
+Application state is stored in Redux, user data is stored in Google Firestore, and the application is deployed on Google Firebase.

 ## Development